TusharPuri10/Depression-Analysis-by-Tweets-Model-Website/README.md

 ## About The Project

-The website uses a previously trained LSTM model to predict text-based signs of depression from the tweet and give a label according to it.
+The website uses a trained LSTM model to predict text-based signs of depression from the tweet and give a label according to it.

 This project aims to broaden the scope of social media-based mental health measures and to build an algorithm that can predict text-based signs of depression using existing research that has proven the correlation between depression and specific linguistic features.
 At the same time I build a website using the same algorithm.